weihaosky/robot-manipulation-DRL/README.md

 # robot-manipulation-DRL

-A PyTorch implementation of reinforcement learning methods (A2C, PPO) in robot manipulation tasks.
+This is a PyTorch implementation of reinforcement learning methods (A2C, PPO) in robot manipulation tasks.

 For now, the task is robot holding.
 The robot used is Baxter and the simulation environment is Gazebo.